Get the latest on events, programming, collection highlights, and other information in the museum’s monthly newsletter.

 Programming volunteers must be at least 16 years of age, have excellent customer service and public speaking skills, and attend a 10-week training course.

 Questions?
-Contact Assistant Educator Katherine Mercier.
+Contact Museum Educator Katherine Mercier.

 Explore the museum free for an entire year by becoming a member of The National Museum of Toys and Miniatures.